jupita-io/audio-websocket/README.md

 - input – user 2

 - message_type – This is a Boolean with either value of 0 for inbound and 1 for outbound

+- channel_type - This is a required String.

 When one user calls another user it allocates the parameters as mentioned above and sends this to the Node.js application, this all happens within the Jupita WebSocket SDK while parameters are allocated in ‘server.js’ file.
 All of this is identified with the help of `messageType`.